sindresorhus/execa/readme.md

 Type: `string`

-The file and arguments that were run, for logging purpose.
+The file and arguments that were run, for logging purposes.

 This is not escaped and should be passed to neither [`execa()`](#execafile-arguments-options) nor [`execa.command()`](#execacommandcommand-options).